 Prof. Ronald Pearl,

-Associate Professor Ronald Pearl is the Director of the Music Program.
+Associate Professor Ronald Pearl is the Chair of the Fine Arts Department and Director of the Music Program.
 He teaches courses in Music Fundamentals, Mozart to Mahler, Music Theory, World Music, and others.
 As a classical guitarist, he has given concerts and masterclasses across the US, Canada, and England, and released four critically acclaimed Cds on the Dorian label.
-As a composer, his works have been heard throughout the US, as well as in Venezuela, Brazil, Italy, and Turkey.
-For more information, go to ronaldmpearl.com.
+As a composer, his works have been heard throughout the US, South America, and Europe.
+Of Be Not Afeard: Music from Prospero’s Island,

 Prof. Chiu earned his PhD at McGill University with a thesis on the historical use of music in times of pestilence, which was nominated for the 2012 ADESAQ Prize for best humanities dissertation in Québec.
 In 2010, he was awarded the Paul A. Pisk prize by the American Musicological Society.
 Recent publications include a paper on digital humanities, an essay on musical settings of the Song of Songs, and an article in Early Music History on anti-pestilential motets.
 A monograph on Renaissance music and the plague is forthcoming from Cambridge University Press.
 His academic interests include the historical relationships between music and medicine, the cult of saints in the Renaissance, and digital tools for music analysis.
 Remi Chiu is a pianist and holds a BA (Honours) in English literature and music from Queen’s University, Canada, and an MA in musicology from McGill.